-I was admitted to the PhD program at MIT, and through a series of unexpected events, I ended up landing a position as a research assistant in David Cory’s lab.
-David’s group had recently built one of the first quantum computers in the world, and I was captivated by the work they were doing.
+In 2003, through a series of unexpected events, I ended up landing a position as a PhD student in the MIT research lab that had recently built one of the world’s first quantum computers.

 At that time, quantum computing was still in its infancy.
 The quantum computers in our lab were significant for scientific research, but they weren’t valuable in a commercial sense.
-No one knew for sure whether it would ever be possible to build a useful, large-scale quantum computer that could actually outperform traditional “classical” computing technology.
+After I finished my PhD at MIT, I transitioned into the world of patent law.
+As a patent attorney over the years, it’s been fascinating to see the field of quantum computing grow from infancy to adolescence.

 Quantum computing has come a long way since then.